saffy-team/saffy/docs/index.md

 POST_EEG.welch_mean_spectrum()
 ```
 With just this code we managed to calculate the mean spectrum using Welch's method for the signal before and after the trigger.
+In plain numpy and scipy this would take much longer, would be less readable and probably would be much more error prone.
+For comparison you can see the attached [solution](/examples/plain_numpy_scipy_EEG_example.py) in plain numpy and scipy.

 ## Contributing
 If you like the project and want to add something to it then please create a pull request.